Sustainability, Entrepreneurship, Creativity: How do the cross-cutting themes affect your teaching at Aalto University?

 Elina Kähkönen

-"We have seen that students are absorbing sustainability-related challenges from the world all the time, and the reactions to the challenges can be very different.
-In my opinion, Aalto University's duty would be to give students tools to tackle these challenges in positive ways and to see them with a hopeful, active and can-do attitude.
-This includes providing students with relevant knowledge to understand what the underlying situation and challenge are at large, and what their role is even though it might be small, and ultimately formulate solutions, test them and put them into practice."
+"We've seen that students are absorbing sustainability-related challenges from the world all the time, and their reactions to these challenges can be very different.
+In my opinion, Aalto University's duty is to give students tools to tackle these challenges in positive ways and to see them with a hopeful, active and can-do attitude.
+This includes providing students with relevant knowledge to understand what the underlying situations and challenges are at large.
+Then they decide what their role is even though it might be small, and ultimately formulate solutions, test them and put them into practice."

 Elina Kähkönen, Project Lead, Aalto Co-Educator

 Developing a course or curriculum that builds competencies in sustainability, entrepreneurship, and creativity is definitely not easy.
-This is why the Aalto Co-Educator (ACE) team was established, to enable the development of curricula and courses that include learning approaches from the three cross-cutting themes.
+This is why the Aalto Co-Educator (ACE) team was established.
+We enable the development of curricula and courses to include learning approaches from the three cross-cutting themes.
 As said by one of the members of the team, integrating sustainability has been appreciated by teaching staff at Aalto University.

 Noora Jaakkola

 "Systems thinking, anticipatory thinking and values thinking.
-These are all sustainability competencies, which is an interesting area of research, and I think it is useful for higher education, useful for when we think about how to develop our teaching.
+These are all sustainability competencies, which is an interesting area of research, and I think it is useful for higher education and useful for when we think about how to develop our teaching.
 Many of our teachers have found these sustainability competencies to be beneficial and inspiring, in how to integrate sustainability into teaching.
-I think that it is a quite useful framework."
+I think that it's a very useful framework."

 Noora Jakkola, Curriculum Development, Aalto Co-Educator

-The Aalto Co-Educator team collaborates with programme directors and teaching faculty members in the integration of meaningful learning approaches and goals into existing programmes and courses.
-Workshops are conducted to understand and implement the three cross-cutting themes in a way that is relevant to the course or programme.
-To facilitate this work, the Aalto Co-Educator team drafted a competency integration framework (figure 1) as a start towards building connections between the themes and to provide structure when integrating them.
-In addition to the theme-specific competencies, teaching that develops students’ problem solving and teamwork skills and supports their personal development and self-awareness, is relevant for all the cross-cutting themes.
+The Aalto Co-Educator team collaborates with programme directors and teaching faculty members to integrate meaningful learning approaches and goals into existing programmes and courses.
+Workshops can be conducted to understand and implement the three cross-cutting themes in a way that is relevant to the course or programme.
+To facilitate this work, the Aalto Co-Educator team drafted a competency integration framework (figure 1) towards building connections between the themes and to provide structure when integrating them.
+In addition to the theme-specific competencies, teaching that develops students’ problem-solving and teamwork skills and supports their personal development and self-awareness, is relevant for all the cross-cutting themes.

 Competency Integration Framework